Goldie ranks of primitive ideals and indexes of equivariant Azumaya algebras: Introduction

 Let $\g$ be a semisimple Lie algebra over $\C$, and let $\U$ denote its universal enveloping algebra.
 Recall that by a primitive ideal in $\U$ one means the annihilator of an irreducible module.
 Let $\J$ be a primitive ideal.
 Then $\U/\J$ is a prime Noetherian algebra and so, by the Goldie theorem (see, e.g., \cite[Chapter 2]{MR}), it has the full fraction ring, $\operatorname{Frac}(\U/\J)$ that is a matrix algebra over a skew-field.
 The rank of this matrix algebra is called the {\it Goldie rank} of $\J$ and is denoted by $\Grk(\J)$.
 For example, when $\J$ is the annihilator of a finite dimensional irreducible representation, then the Goldie rank is the dimension of that representation.
 Finding a formula for $\Grk(\J)$ in the general case is a well-known open problem in Lie representation theory.

 Recall that to the primitive ideal $\J$ one can assign a nilpotent orbit in $\g$: the unique dense orbit in the subvariety $\VA(\J)\subset \g$ defined by $\gr\J$.
 Let $\Orb$ denote this orbit.
 From $(\g,\Orb)$ one can construct an associative algebra known as the finite W-algebra, see \cite{Premet1,W_quant}.
 We denote this algebra by $\Walg$.
 According to \cite[Section 1.2]{HC}, to $\J$ one can assign an irreducible representation of $\Walg$ defined up to twisting with an outer automorphism.
 More precisely, pick $e\in \Orb$ and include it into an $\mathfrak{sl}_2$-triple $(e,h,f)$.
 Let $G$ be the simply connected group with Lie algebra $\g$.
 Set $Q:=Z_G(e,h,f)$, it is the reductive part of $Z_G(e)$.
 The group $Q$ acts on $\Walg$ by algebra automorphisms, moreover, the action is Hamiltonian meaning that there is a compatible Lie algebra homomorphism (in fact, an inclusion) $\mathfrak{q}\hookrightarrow \Walg$.
-So the component group $A:=Q/Q^\circ$ acts on the set $\Irr_{fin}(\Walg)$ of isomorphism classes of irreducible representations.
-The main result of \cite{HC} is that the orbit set $\operatorname{Irr}_{fin}(\Walg)/A$ is naturally identified with the set $\Prim_{\Orb}(\U)$ of primitive ideals in $\U$ corresponding to the orbit $\Orb$.
-The papers \cite{LO,BL} explain how to compute the $A$-orbits corresponding to the primitive ideals.
+So the component group $\Gamma:=Q/Q^\circ$ acts on the set $\Irr_{fin}(\Walg)$ of isomorphism classes of irreducible representations.
+The main result of \cite{HC} is that the orbit set $\operatorname{Irr}_{fin}(\Walg)/\Gamma$ is naturally identified with the set $\Prim_{\Orb}(\U)$ of primitive ideals in $\U$ corresponding to the orbit $\Orb$.
+The papers \cite{LO,BL} explain how to compute the $A$-orbits corresponding to the primitive ideals, see \cite[Theorem 1.1]{LO} for the case of integral central character and and \cite[Theorem 5.2, Corollary 5.3]{BL} for the full generality.